sksamuel/elasticsearch-river-neo4j/README.md

 }'
 ```

-The following parameters are available in the rediss river document.
+The following parameters are available in the neo4j river document.

 | Parameter | Description |
 | ------ | --------- |